kumeS/chatAI4R/README.md

   - Highly-technical texts modeling and natural language question answering
   - Bioinformatics analysis

+**The functionality for interlanguage translation using DeepL has been separated as the 'deepRstudio' package.**

+**Functions related to text-to-image generation were separated as the 'stableDiffusion4R' package.**

 ## Installation of the chatAI4R package

 ### 1. Start R / RStudio console.